 IDEA’s use of IHT Spirit System featured by local CBS affiliate

-Last spring, IDEA Public Schools partnered with IHT to use our Spirit System and new adidas Zone for IHT Spirit wrist heart rate monitors to assess and improve student health.
+Last spring, IDEA Public Schools partnered with IHT to use our Spirit System and new IHT Zone wrist heart rate monitors to assess and improve student health.

 For at least one student at IDEA’s San Juan College Prep campus, the new technology came at the perfect time.
 ValleyCentral 4, the local CBS affiliate, featured the school’s use of the Spirit System in a story by Patrick Chalvrie about high rates of obesity and diabetes in the Rio Grande Valley.

 IDEA College Prep creates new physical education program to combat childhood obesity